damko/zibaldone/README.md

 Both the order and the paragraphs dependency will be reflected in the index menu in the html book.

+You can see a demo in this [youtube video](http://youtu.be/lePHPhFQQwI).

 ## A bit of history